ShopBonsai/interview-test/README.md

 ![Part 1 of purchasing experience](https://github.com/rickysychan/interview-test/blob/master/docs/part1.gif)
 # Purchasing experience: Part 2
 ![Part 1 of purchasing experience](https://github.com/rickysychan/interview-test/blob/master/docs/part2.gif)

-# A note to the reviewer
-Hey!
-I had a lot of fun doing this tech interview.
-I wish more companies did tech interviews this way.
-Anyways, if you would like to reach me I am at rickysychan@gmail.com.

 ## Install
 1. Ensure `npm` is installed.